-When a document is processed, this will create one UIMA annotation of type uima.Type in the CAS for each GATE annotation of type GATEType in the input annotation set, covering the same offsets in the text.
+When a document is processed, this will create one UIMA annotation of type uima.
+Type in the CAS for each GATE annotation of type GATEType in the input annotation set, covering the same offsets in the text.
 If indexed is true, GATE will keep a record of which GATE

-annotation gave rise to which UIMA annotation.
+Figure 22.1: Structure of a mapping descriptor for an AE in GATE annotation gave rise to which UIMA annotation.
 If you wish to be able to track updates to this annotation's features and transfer the updated values back into GATE, you must specify indexed="true".
 The indexed attribute defaults to false if omitted.